yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/configure-clusters.md

 Summarizes the cluster setup, including the region, number of nodes and vCPUs, the disk size, and fault tolerance.

 You can modify the number of nodes, vCPUs, and increase the disk size of paid clusters.
 You cannot reduce disk size.
+The scaling operation is performed without any downtime, with a rolling restart of the underlying nodes.

 To scale the cluster: